GabaCorreaSB/GabaCorreaSB/README.md

 # Hey! 👋
 ## Welcome to my Github profile!

-#### My name is Gabriel Correa AKA Gaba and I'm a Software Engineer.
-I used to work as a Network Analyst, with focus on LGPD and automating local infrastructure.
-When I started working on infrastructure as code something just clicked and I had to start my journey towards Software Engineering, to be able to learn more about the life of an Engineer and of course learning to properly code.
+#### My name is Gabriel Correa, also known as Gaba, and I am a Software Engineer.
+Previously, I worked as a Network Analyst, specializing in LGPD (General Data Protection Law) and the automation of local infrastructure.
+My foray into infrastructure as code was a pivotal moment, sparking my interest in Software Engineering.
+This shift was driven by a desire to delve deeper into the engineering lifestyle and to hone my coding skills.

-#### I've became very passionate about programming as I was going through college years.
-Started coding in basic college assignments but in no time I began to automate most of my duties as a Network Analyst, which helped me go after learning how to properly code and how to make a life out of it.
-Began with C++ for IoT, and then got a feeling for shell scripting, which led me to python. ;D
+#### My passion for programming ignited during my college years.
+I initially dabbled in coding for basic college assignments, but it wasn't long before I started using these skills to automate many tasks in my Network Analyst role.
+This practical application of coding in a professional context propelled me towards a more profound understanding of software development.
+My journey began with C++ for IoT (Internet of Things) projects, which naturally led me to explore shell scripting and eventually Python.

-#### After achieving a reasonable understanding at python, shell and C++ I started to create projects, some of which can be found here at my github.
+#### Having developed a solid foundation in Python, shell scripting, and C++, I began to channel my knowledge into creating projects.
+These projects reflect my growing expertise and can be viewed on my GitHub profile, showcasing a blend of my academic learnings and professional experiences in the field of Software Engineering.

 - 🔭 I’m currently working as a Software Engineer
 - 🌱 I’m currently learning Async programming and Frontend programming